xilef/robond_project5/README.md

 `scripts/home_service.sh`

+for the AMCL version, or

+`scripts/home_service_slam.sh`

+for the rtabmap version.

-The script will run the necessary nodes in sequence.
+The script will run the necessary nodes in sequence then sit back, relax and watch the robot try to awkwardly navigate around the house!

 ## License